 And *damn*, what a room…

-Our room was….well, it was epic. no other way to describe it.
+Our room was….well, it was epic.
+No other way to describe it.
 It was generously sized, had three huge windows and an oversized couch, and a private sundeck!
 Full disclosure: we were in the suite, of which there are two.
 What REALLY blew me away about the room, though, was the amazing bathroom, in dark marbles with a private Jacuzzi (with a huge window looking out to the bay) and private steam room.
 Whaaaaaaat!?
 It even had extra little touches like a vintage phone and basket of exotic fruit.
 We were blow away!
 I think I knew this was the best Bai Tu Long Bay cruise within, like, five minutes of arrival.

-We didn’t have long to ooh and aww at our room though, since lunch was served on board while we sailed.
+We didn’t have long to ooh and ahh at our room though, since lunch was served on board while we sailed.

 I’m pretty bad at describing food, except to say “I like it” or “wait, no I don’t,” but the food on this cruise was bombAF.
 Everything was so good (the best we had during our three weeks in Vietnam) AND plentiful – you get at least five or six courses with every meal.
 I don’t eat red meat, nor do I like squid, and it seemed to be no problem at all for them to accommodate that request with other tasty, creative dishes.